 I am a self proclaimed lip balm junkie, as you might have witnessed on this blog here and here and here.
-I recently picked up Red Apple Lipstick (RAL) Rallye Balm ($15) when I was searching for certified gluten-free companies.
+I recently picked up Red Apple Lipstick (RAL) Rallye Balm ($15) after searching for certified gluten-free companies.

 My lips were already in good condition, considering it's been one of the coldest, driest winters in years.
-I have been using Julie Hewett Camellia Lip Balm for a few years, and if my lips get a bit flaky from wearing matte lipsticks, I just use some balm with a cotton swab to deflake.
+I have been using Julie Hewett Camellia Lip Balm for a few years, and if my lips get a bit flaky after wearing matte lipstick for several days, I exfoliate by applying a bit of balm on a cotton swab and gently rubbing the cotton over top and bottom lips—a trick I learned from a Lisa Eldridge video.

 The reviews for Rallye Balm were so overwhelmingly positive, I couldn't wait to receive it.
+Was the love real or hype?
 The minute it arrived, I practically bathed in it.
 I swiped it on my lips and outside the vermilion border.
 I also used it around my nose, which was sore from a recent cold.

 |Bottom half of the tube has a nubby texture for a no-slip grip|

-If I contain Rallye application to just my lips, I find it to be an excellent lip balm.
+If I contain Rallye application to just my lips, I find it to be a very good lip balm.
 I also like to use it to sheer out highly-pigmented satin and matte lipsticks, such as RAL's Cranberry Magic.

 Rallye Balm has no color or scent.